Crawron/Koel/readme.md

 The entire internal structure is being reorganized/rewritten.
 So commits are gonna be chunky and weird.

+## Refactor notes

+- Player.runStream and getFfmpegStream: May need to cleanup or rewrite the retry logic a bit, but it works.
+Also may need to pick better names for this

 ## Bugs

 - Unhandled stale media source links (_has_ been an issue now)